Franci5co5aoco/candidate-app/README.md

 # Candidate App

-This monorepo was created using Node.js version `21.7.3`.
+This monorepo was created using Node.js `21.7.3` version.
 Please **use Node.js 21.7.3** or a newer version if possible.
 Using the recommended or a higher Node.js version ensures full compatibility and stability with the project’s dependencies and build tools.

 ### Install the dependecies

-$ `npm instal`
+$ `npm install`

 ### Run the API and web applications